 Research is the key to getting a deal on a used car.
 Once you've found the car you might buy, check its history and safety record.

 History.
-Get the VIN, or vehicle identification number, to check a car's history at Carfax ($35 for one report or $45 for five) or Auto Check ($25 for one report or $45 for unlimited reports).
+Get the VIN, or vehicle identification number, to check a car's history at Carfax ($40 for one report, $50 for five, or $55 for unlimited reports) or Auto Check ($30 for one report or $45 for unlimited reports).
 Be on the lookout for a mileage discrepancy or a salvage/junk record.
 Also note if the car has crossed state lines.
 State salvage laws vary, and a state-to-state move could be an attempt to hide problems.
-The government's National Motor Vehicle Title Information System (www.vehiclehistory.gov) also gives information related to fraud and theft for $5 per report, including title and salvage data that's required by law to be reported.
+The government's National Motor Vehicle Title Information System also compiles information related to fraud and theft including title and salvage data that's required by law to be reported.
+You can purchase an NMVTIS report through partner companies listed on the site (prices vary).

 Consumer Reports provides reliability histories on used cars based on surveys of thousands of car owners.
 The survey results are published each April in the magazine and are available to online subscribers.